Anti-Inflammatory Diet Plan →

 2. Remove tea bags and whisk together.

-3. Pour chai turmeric latte liquid mixture into a blender along with 1 tbsp chia, honey or maple syrup, almond butter, optional oats (omit for paleo option), banana, and protein.
+3. Pour chai turmeric latte liquid mixture into a blender along with 1 tablespoon chia, honey or maple syrup, almond butter, optional oats (omit for paleo option), banana, and protein.
 Blend together and pour into large jar.
-Mix in the extra 1 tbsp chia seed (add an extra 1 tbsp if you want a chia pudding like texture). *See notes
+Mix in the extra 1 tablespoon chia seed (add an extra 1 tablespoon if you want a chia pudding like texture). *See notes

 4. Place jar in fridge to cool and thicken; 1 hour up to overnight.